Saving Up for Baby

 Baby Gear: $425-$2770

-Invest in a good stroller ($50-$800).
-Find a high-quality stroller if you do a lot of walking.
+Get a good stroller ($50-$800).
+Investing in a high-quality stroller is especially important if you do a lot of walking.
 Other items for outside the nursery:

 Car seat ($40-$280)